alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Anne-Lee-Steele/weekly-meetings.md

   - GSoD/GSoC:
 - Planning Book Dash Dates May 2023: week of 22-26 May?
 - Merch order: Following up with Hatch this week.
 Should order still be sent to MS address? ---> Will follow up with Fireside chat organisers + Core Team about addresses.
 Talking with KW about release form.
+  - MS: Change back to MS?
 - Fireside chats: Can bring some suggestions for topics & calendar to next meeting.
 Restart the series in February?
 - Onboarding documents + meetings.
   - Meeting with SL next Monday for onboarding.
   - Invited AAA to Collab Cafe on 18 Jan.
   - Preparing documentation.
 - Planning time for 2023 strategy: with KW, AB?
+  - MS: Plan for calendar time in person.
+Plan for online in February.
+AAA can observe online, will help AB.
+Feb better in terms of timing.
+- MS: Planning for Practitioners Hub: BridgeAI, OpenUK.
+RPM, PD, RAM work would be more focused on that at first.
+Microsite planning (will follow up with AB).
+RPM needs to make operational work set-up.
+Where do you struggle with PM?
+Where can you delegate this to RPM?
+Weekly, Monthly, Yearly tasks.
 - Upcoming working abroad plan: documents, timing.

 # 2022-12-13